scriptotek/ar-project/index.md

 ref: home
 ---

-The Library AR Project is a collaborative effort from Mandal public library and Oslo Science Library to find practical application for Augmented Reality usage in a library and see which current available platforms are suitable.
-If it is practically feasible, we will develop a prototype app with real life usability.
+The Library AR Project is a collaborative effort from Mandal public library and Oslo Science Library to find practical application for Augmented Reality (AR) usage in a library and see which current available platforms are suitable.
+Also a protoype using the chosen platform will be developed for testing.

+The two functionalities we want this prototype to have are:
+* Wayfinding (locating books in the library)
+* Eextra information on books (metadata)

+We are using mobile phones as physical units (rather than eyeglasses or head mounted displays) because we see this as more practical and available at the moment (late 2018).

 [Read more about the project](about/)